RSS ASSESSMENT Module

 LHAT - Laboratory Hazard Assessment

-The Lab Hazard Assessment Tool provides Principal Investigators and staff with a method for identifying hazards in a lab or activity (e.g., shop, art studio) environment and also recommends personal protective equipment for lab personnel based on the identified hazards.
+The Lab Hazard Assessment Tool provides Principal Investigators and Responsible Persons with a method for identifying hazards in a lab or activity (e.g., shop, art studio) environment and also recommends personal protective equipment for lab personnel based on the identified hazards.

 1. Creation of hazard assessment.